-Opportunities for mitigation (e.g. retention and enhancement/reinforcement of existing hedgerows & trees; retention of key views/sight lines):
+Opportunities for mitigation (e.g. retention and enhancement/reinforcement of existing

-Suggested landscape planning guidelines (including, if appropriate, where and at what scale could development be appropriately absorbed):
+Suggested landscape planning guidelines (including, if appropriate, where and at what scale could d evelopment be appropriately absorbed?):

 Refer to section 10.3 of written report: General landscape planning guidelines - applicable to all areas.